 With a population of 323 million in the U.S. alone, it is important to have a collaboration of different farming methods in order to produce our bounty of food.

 Before 1990 the organic food industry was essentially a patchwork of states self-regulating with varying degrees of oversight.
 Organic farming became accepted as mainstream in 1990 with the passage of The Organic Foods Production Act.
 The OFPA established the National Organic Program and the National Organic Standards Board which together develop the national standards and regulatory framework for organic producers and processors.
 These rules and regulations keep all certified organic farmers following the same protocols for crop and livestock production.
 The Final Rule went into full effect by October 2002.
 This was a tremendous step forward for the organic industry.
 The rules and practices of organic farming were made clear for farmers, and the consumer could now be assured that products with the “USDA Organic Label” had met strict and consistent standards.

 What is behind the USDA Organic Label?

 Given the additional requirements that go into organic farming, and the laws of supply and demand, organic is almost always sold at a premium.
-Most consumers are willing to buy the higher priced goods because they are concerned about exposure to pesticides or fertilizers in produce, the potential risk from antibiotics or growth hormones in meat, or the effect on the environment.
-However, it is important to note that the Organic Seal does not mean the product is “better for you” — it simply states that a food has been grown using a specific method of agriculture.
+Most consumers are willing to buy higher-priced goods because of concerns about pesticide exposure in fruits and vegetables or antibiotics in their meat.
+However, it is important to note that the Organic Seal does not mean the product is “better for you” — it simply states that food has been grown using a specific method of agriculture.

-Just like conventional farming, there are farm audits and stringent rules to growing practices.
-The Food Safety and Modernization Act of 2011addresses organically and conventionally grown food and products to assure that our all of food supply remains safe.
+Just like conventional farming, there are farm audits and stringent rules for growing practices.
+The Food Safety and Modernization Act of 2011 addresses organically and conventionally grown food and products to assure that all of the food supply remains safe.